It's All in the Head: Representation Knowledge Distillation through Classifier Sharing: Experiments

 \subsection{Analysis}

 In this section, we study notable properties of the proposed approaches, TH-KD and SH-KD, including their ability to accelerate the training process and how they impact the representation learning of the student.
-In particular, we analyze the correlation between the teacher and student representations by measuring the angle between the embedding vectors of the teacher and the student.
-We show that training with the SH-KD scheme leads to a higher similarity between the teacher and student representations while improving the student's accuracy.
-Also, we show that the TH-KD approach improves the representation quality of the trained student in terms of intra-class variation and inter-class separability.